Elio1995/Elio-Portofolio/README.md

 # React Portfolio, multiple pages with dark mode

-This project is done by React + SCSS + Material UI
+The portofolio is done by React + SCSS + Material UI

 ## Features